Nawrasrq/Prosthetic-Arm/README.md

   - Test out EMG sensor and observe output to learn how best to control servos and actuators
   - Design actual arm using AutoCad
     - Hand to wrist need to be made to be easily attachable and modular
+    - Wrist servo not actually neccesary, wrist motion could be added but wouldn't be worth the added complexity if prosthetic is only for lower arm